 - Fill out the FAFSA

-- Check the rates on private student loans
+- Compare rates on private student loans

-Check your school’s accreditation status for federal loans
+1. Check your school’s accreditation status for federal loans

 This is because they come with several borrower protections and benefits, including deferment and forbearance options, income-driven repayment, and student loan forgiveness programs.

-Some of the top accredited schools with fully online degrees include:
+Top accredited schools with fully online degrees

 Learn More: How to Take Out a Student Loan

-Fill out the FAFSA
+2. Fill out the FAFSA

 Your first step in finding student loans for online colleges should be to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA helps determine your eligibility for federal student aid, including federal student loans and grants.

 If you’re ready to complete the FAFSA, follow these four steps: